ibm-cloud-docs/vmwaresolutions/services/zerto_ordering_licenses.md

 8. Click the link or links of the license agreements that apply to your order and ensure that you agree with them before you order the license.
 9. Click **Add to estimate**, **Upgrade**, or **Create**.
 The **Upgrade** option is displayed if you must upgrade your {{site.data.keyword.cloud_notm}} account to a billable account.

-   Within 15 days, you must configure the Call Home feature for Zerto.
-If you do not complete the configuration in this time frame, Zerto blocks certain management activities.
-For more information about the Call Home feature for Zerto, see [Considerations for ordering Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering#zerto_ordering-private-only).
+   Within 15 days, you must configure the Call Home feature for {{site.data.keyword.hpe-zerto}}.
+If you do not complete the configuration in this time frame, {{site.data.keyword.hpe-zerto}} blocks certain management activities.
+For more information about the Call Home feature for {{site.data.keyword.hpe-zerto}}, see [Considerations for ordering {{site.data.keyword.hpe-zerto}}](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering#zerto_ordering-private-only).
    {: attention}

 ## Results
 {: #zerto_ordering_licenses-results}

 1. The status changes to **Ordering** when you submit your order.
-2. When IBM Support receives your order, a license key request is sent to Zerto and the status changes to **Completed**.
+2. When IBM Support receives your order, a license key request is sent to {{site.data.keyword.hpe-zerto}} and the status changes to **Completed**.
 3. IBM Support sends the key to the email address that is associated with the order, typically within two business days.

    The email address is added by default to the **Email address** field of the order.